HZekriDEV/Voronoi-Delaunay/README.md

 # Unity Instructions
 If you would like to use this code in your own Unity Project, just copy the *Diagram.cs* and *ConvexHull.cs* files into your project.
 Then add *Diagram.cs* to a Game Object and fill in the prefab references in the script window.

-Point Prefab: Any Game Object or sprite to represent the input points \n Line Material V: Line material for Voronoi edges
+Point Prefab: Any Game Object or sprite to represent the input points\
+Line Material V: Line material for Voronoi edges
 Line Material D: Line material for Delaunay edges